obhox/dataDesign/README.md

 ---

-**Flow** - Streamlining system design and architecture planning with AI-powered intelligence.
+**dataDesign** - Streamlining system design and architecture planning with AI-powered intelligence.

 Made with ❤️ by Joy Oguntona